TMC getting support of GJM's Bimal Gurung 'suicidal politics', claims Adhir Chowdhury | Politics

 TMC getting support of GJM's Bimal Gurung 'suicidal politics', claims Adhir Chowdhury

-Senior Congress leader Adhir Chowdhury on Sunday alleged that the Trinamool Congress has chosen "suicidal politics" by securing the support of the Gorkha Janmukti Morcha (GJM) leader Bimal Gurung, and wondered if she would have a poll understanding with fugitive gangster Dawood Ibrahim or terrorist outfit Al Qaida to garner votes.
-Chowdhury, the Congress' West Bengal president, expressed dismay over Gurung allegedly getting police escort during his road journey from near Malda to Siliguri for attending a rally there on Sunday, and said that Chief Minister Mamata Banerjee is "jettisoning the interest" of the country for getting votes.
+Senior Congress leader Adhir Ranjan Chowdhury on Sunday alleged that the Trinamool Congress has chosen "suicidal politics" by securing the support of the Gorkha Janmukti Morcha (GJM) leader Bimal Gurung, and wondered if West Bengal Chief Minister Mamata Banerjee would have a poll understanding with fugitive gangster Dawood Ibrahim or terrorist outfit Al Qaida to garner votes.
+Chowdhury, the Congress' West Bengal president, expressed dismay over Gurung allegedly getting police escort during his road journey from near Malda to Siliguri for attending a rally there on Sunday, and said that Banerjee is "jettisoning the interest" of the country for getting votes.

 Gurung, who was going to Siliguri by train, left it and went there by road as an Adivasi organisation put up a rail blockade to press for their demands.
 The West Bengal government has slapped around 100 cases including those under the UAPA against Gurung for alleged acts of arson and attacks on policemen in Darjeeling hills during the GJM's movement for separate Gorkhaland state in the past few years.